All Collections

 Updated over a week ago

-New in Bimsync Arena is our comprehensive annotation feature.
-The feature brings the power of our issue management system to Documents, so that Bimsync users can enjoy precise commenting, showing where documents and drawings need change and additional information, just like you do using models and viewpoints today.
+New in Catenda Hub is our comprehensive annotation feature.
+The feature brings the power of our issue management system to Documents, so that Catenda Hub users can enjoy precise commenting, showing where documents and drawings need change and additional information, just like you do using models and viewpoints today.

 Annotation tools have been added to our document viewer: